Credit cards: navigating the crossroads of virtualization

 The instrument of deferred payment, known as the credit card, has come a long way in personal finance.
 In ancient times, debts were recorded on clay tablets, and in the 1930s, trusted clients had access to metal tags.
 The first payment card was developed in 1958 by American Express.
 Bank of America followed in its footsteps, over time changing the somewhat awkward name BankAmericard to Visa.
 Subsequently, interbank cards emerged (1966 – today’s MasterCard after several name changes) as well as those accepted worldwide.

-The magnetic strip, however, was not a sufficiently secure technology, as it allowed the scanning of cardholder data (so-called skimming).
+The magnetic strip, however, was not sufficiently secure technology, as it allowed the scanning of cardholder data (so-called skimming).
 A physical card could also simply be stolen.
 The problem was solved by the microprocessor (1984) and then by the PIN number.

 The technology that made credit card transactions much more convenient was NFC.
 The contactless solution first appeared in 1997 in Seoul, and between 2006 and 2008, it became well-established in the debit and credit card market.